 Admission to the psychology program requires a baccalaureate degree from a regionally accredited college or university.
 A grade point average (GPA) of 3.0 or above and at least 18 semester hours of psychology or other related social science credits are generally required.
 In addition, applicants must submit scores on the Graduate Record Examination (GRE) Aptitude Scales, the Psychology Subject Test and complete the general application requirements of George Fox University.
-Students with graduate credit and those who hold an advanced psychology or theology degree will be considered for admission with advanced standing subject to space availability in the appropriate class.
+Students with graduate credit and those who hold an advanced psychology or theology degree may petition to have as much as 30 hours of credit transferred.